AAVSO Special Notice #404

-This AAVSO Alert Notice was prepared by Elizabeth O. Waagen.
+This AAVSO Special Notice was prepared by Elizabeth O. Waagen.